-There is nothing worse than four blank, white walls for your guests to stare at.
-Though I love white walls for their crispness, I believe they’re really only meant to serve as a backdrop for rich colours that help bring a room to life.
-That’s why it’s important for you to choose the right colour scheme to help make the most of that small apartment space you’re living in.
+There is nothing worse than four blank white walls for your guests to stare at.
+Though I love white walls for their crispness, I believe they’re really only meant to serve as a backdrop for rich colors that help bring a room to life.
+That’s why it’s important for you to choose the right color scheme to help make the most of that small apartment space you’re living in.

 A grey sofa with gold accents brings a sense of class and serenity to your living room.
 A white fabric sectional with pale yellow and blue chevron pillows can help divide a room into separate entertaining areas.
 Even a pair of sheer white curtains gathered together along a ceiling-high rod can bring a breath of fresh air to a small room and make it appear larger than it really is.

-Choose wisely when picking colours for your walls inside your home, your furniture, and any accents pieces, because the colours you choose can make all the difference between feeling cramped and lounging in peace.
+Choose wisely when picking colors for your walls inside your home, your furniture, and any accents pieces, because the colors you choose can make all the difference between feeling cramped and lounging in peace.

 Maximize Your Space